ukaea/parallel-preprocessor/wiki/GetStarted.md

                         verbosity: for console or terminal: DEBUG, PROGRESS, INFO, WARNING, ERROR
 ```

-optional arguments for geometry pipeline
+Optional arguments for the geometry pipeline:

 ```
   --metadata METADATA   input metadata file, only for brep input geometry --tolerance TOLERANCE